DataBiosphere/data-store-cli/README.rst

 - Any sources listed in the colon-delimited variable ``DBIO_CONFIG_FILE``
 - Command line options

-**Array merge operators**: When loading a chain of configuration sources, the DataBiosphere CLI uses recursive dictionary merging to combine the sources.
+**Array merge operators**: When loading a chain of configuration sources, the Data Biosphere CLI uses recursive dictionary merging to combine the sources.
 Additionally, when the original config value is a list, the package supports array manipulation operators, which let you extend and modify arrays defined in underlying configurations.
 See https://github.com/kislyuk/tweak#array-merge-operators for a list of these operators.

 Service to Service Authorization
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Google service credentials must be whitelisted before they will authenticate with the DataBiosphere CLI.
+Google service credentials must be whitelisted before they will authenticate with the Data Biosphere CLI.

 Set the environment variable `GOOGLE_APPLICATION_CREDENTIALS` to the path of your Google service credentials file to
 authenticate.